Next Competition Dates:

 Who should apply?

-- A business plan with a credible business concept and development strategy for the next three years
+- A business plan with a credible business concept and development strategy

 - Strong financial, human resource and leadership expertise and capacity.